shsachdev/ls120/written_assessment.md

 Ruby provides us with a built-in function called super that allows us to call methods up the inheritance hierarchy.
 When you call super from within a method, it will search the inheritance hierarchy for a method by the same name and then invoke it.

+Difference between Class Methods and Instance Methods

+Instance methods pertain to an instance or object of the class.
+Class methods are where we put functionality that does not pertain to individual objects.

+Objects contain state and if we have a method that does not need to deal with state, then we can just use a class method.